AquaticEcoDynamics/csiem_model_tfvaed_1.0/README.md

 ### Prerequisites

-This repository includes the model files required for a TUFLOW-FV - AED simulation run.
-Running the setup contained herein requires users to have an active TUFLOW-FV license with the AED pre-compiled plugin.
+Running the model contained herein requires users to have an active TUFLOW-FV binary and license with the AED pre-compiled plugin.

 - Download and install the TUFLOW-FV model and license server from [WBM BMT](https://www.tuflow.com/products/tuflow-fv/).